Welcome to the Spread Toolkit!

-Accelerated Ring Experimental ReleaseJuly 2, 2013 - The Spread Toolkit Accelerated Ring Experimental release 4.3 features an experimental protocol tailored for data center networks that can provide 30%-50% higher throughput and 20%-35% lower latency in modern local area networks.
+Spread 4.4.0 RC1 ReleasedJanuary 25, 2014 - Spread 4.4 RC1 is an important release that incorporates a new, accelerated ring protocol.
+This protocol is tailored for data center networks and can provide 30%-50% higher throughput and 20-35% lower latency in modern local area networks.

 If you have any questions please contact us at: firstname.lastname@example.org